AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 * **Adobe Experience Cloud**

-    To connect to the Adobe Campaign console using an Adobe ID, you must configure the **[!UICONTROL Adobe Experience Cloud]** external account.
+    The **[!UICONTROL Adobe Experience Cloud]** external account is used implement Adobe IMS to connect to the Adobe Campaign console using an Adobe ID.

     [!DNL :bulb:] Learn more about Adobe Identity Management Service (IMS) in [this section](../start/connect.md#connect-ims).

-    [!DNL :speech_balloon:] As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to implement Adobe IMS with Campaign.

 * **Web Analytics**